 They were all so much bigger than he was, and that, too, was familiar.
 Big, tough men had been collected for this venture.

 Was…was that it, then?
 An answer to a question he'd never thought to ask.
 Had he, in the beginning, been meant to be weak?
 Was that why he had failed so often, had been damaged again and again by things he could never control no matter what power he gained?
 Was he misplaced?
 Was he supposed to be a weak little boy back then, a farmer's son?
-A small body trying to hold in such power…was that why the power had gradually eaten away his durability?
+A small body trying to hold in such power…was that why the power had gradually eaten away his health and durability?

 Maybe the misplacement went further than that.
 Maybe the weak little boy was meant to die quietly in the grip of cholera, and he might have been buried in the arms of his mother.
 There were a great many times when that had not seemed like such a bad place to be.